Everything You Need to Know About Singapore’s 2024 Tax Rebates and Reliefs

 • No one else has claimed GCR on the same caregiver.
 The caregiver may be the subject of relief claims other than GCR (e.g. Parent Relief, Spouse Relief).

-7. Life Insurance Relief
+Life Insurance Relief

+Safeguarding one’s financial future is paramount in today’s uncertain world.
+With Life Insurance Relief, taxpayers can enjoy tax benefits on insurance premiums paid for their own life insurance policies.
 By providing tax relief on insurance premiums, this initiative encourages individuals to take proactive steps towards protecting themselves and their loved ones against unforeseen circumstances.
 Whether it’s providing financial security for loved ones, planning for retirement, or leaving a legacy for future generations, Life Insurance Relief empowers individuals to take control of their financial destiny and secure a brighter future for themselves and their families.

 Qualifying Criteria: